FC-Datalog as a Framework for Efficient String Querying

-\changefour{The simplest $\dolla$ $\fcdatalog$ program the authors could find that models the language of squares given in Example \ref{ex:fc-datalog-program} is the one that models the multi-headed two-way DFA; this program first identifies the middle of the string and processes the two halves letter by letter.
-We now see that despite restricting the programs substantially, our new fragment $\dolla$ $\fcdatalog$ retains the expressive power of deterministic linear $\fcdatalog$.}
+The simplest $\dolla$ $\fcdatalog$ program the authors could find that models the language of squares given in Example \ref{ex:fc-datalog-program} is the one that models the multi-headed two-way DFA; this program first identifies the middle of the string and processes the two halves letter by letter.
+Most, the authors included, would consider this to be impractical at best, which gives us our motivation for Section \ref{sec:application}; we consider $\dolla$ $\fcdatalog$ the most restricted endpoint of a range of fragments, and investigate further syntactical features that make writing programs more convenient without sacrificing desirable properties.
+Firstly though, with regard to the desirable properties of $\dolla$ $\fcdatalog$, we now see that despite restricting the programs substantially, $\dolla$ $\fcdatalog$ retains the expressive power of deterministic linear $\fcdatalog$.